Brainhack-Proceedings-2015/Fulcher_HBM_Comparable_NITIME/brainhack-report.md

 # Approach
 An illustration of the approach is shown in Fig. \ref{centfig}.
 Each time series is converted to a vector of thousands of informative features using the *hctsa* package, and then machine learning methods are used to determine the most useful features.
-In this project, we want to demonstrate a feasible pathway for incorporating these useful features into the Nitime package.
+In this project, we wanted to demonstrate a feasible pathway for incorporating these useful features into the Nitime package.

 \begin{figure}[h!]
   \includegraphics[width=.47\textwidth]{nitime.png}